-The Meaning of Numbers: The Number 90
+Meaning of Numbers: The Number 90

 When God changed Abram's name to Abraham (Genesis 17:5), and his wife's name Sarai to Sarah (Genesis 17:15), he also promised the couple they would bear a child.
 Abraham, at 99 years old, rejoiced at the promise by joyously laughing!
-He delighted in the miracle that would allow Sarah, who had already experienced menopause many years prior, to give birth when she is 90 years young!
+He delighted in the miracle that would allow Sarah, who had already experienced menopause many years prior, to get pregnant at the age of 90 years young!

 And Abraham fell upon his face and laughed, and said in his heart, "Shall a child be born to him that is a hundred years old?
-And shall Sarah, who is ninety years old, bear?"
+And shall Sarah, who is ninety (90) years old, bear?"
 (Genesis 17:17).

-Appearances of the number ninety
+Appearances of the Number Ninety

 While on the subject of Enos, he belongs to one of the most exclusive clubs in the Old Testament.
-He is one of only seven humans known to have lived more than 900 years.
+He is one of only seven humans known to have lived more than 900 (90 x 10) years.
 His death, at the age of 905 (Genesis 5:11), actually makes him the youngest of this rare club to perish!
 Those who lived a bit longer than Enos include his son Cainan (910 years, Genesis 5:14), his father Seth (912 years, Genesis 5:8) and his grandfather Adam (930 years, Genesis 5:3 - 5).

 Rounding out the top three oldest humans in history, delineated in the Bible, are Noah (950 years, Genesis 9:29), Enos' great-grandson Jared (962 years, Genesis 5:20) and finally the number one oldest person named Methuselah (969 years, Genesis 5:27).

-Moses and the number 90
+Moses and the Number 90

 The days of our years are threescore years and ten; and if by reason of strength they are fourscore years, yet their span is but trouble and sorrow, for it is soon cut off and we fly away . . .

-Moses was 80 when he confronted Egypt's Pharaoh (Exodus 7:7) and was 81 when the Israelites were punished by wandering the wilderness (Numbers 13 - 14).
+Moses was 80 when he confronted Egypt's Pharaoh (Exodus 7:7) and was 81 when the Israelites were punished by wandering the wilderness (Num.
+13 - 14).
 He lived to be 120 years old (Deuteronomy 34:7).
 If he wrote Psalm 90, his own life would have contradicted what was written.

-Additional info on Biblical Meaning of 90
+More Info on Biblical Meaning of 90

 Psalm 90 also reveals the meaning of time from God's point of view.